2025 Azerbaijan Grand Prix: Race report

-Championship leader Oscar Piastri (McLaren) topped off his mistake-laden weekend by jumping the start, triggering the car's anti-stall and dropping him to last as a result.
+Championship leader Oscar Piastri jumped the start, triggered the car's anti-stall and dropped to last as a result.
 He eventually crashed at the sixth turn on the first lap, marking his first retirement since the 2023 United States Grand Prix, triggering the safety car that came in on lap 4.
 Fernando Alonso, who started in 11th, behind Piastri, incorrectly reacted to Piastri's jump start, and was penalised for jumping the start.
 Mercedes' George Russell, who was feeling unwell throughout the weekend, started with hard tyres, had a bad restart following the safety car ending at lap 4, and got passed by both Tsunoda and Antonelli but managed to overtake the former.
 On lap 17, while attempting to overtake Franco Colapinto at turn 7, Williams' Alexander Albon hit the rear left of Colapinto, causing the latter to spin and triggering a brief safety car, but Colapinto managed to recover, and Albon was given a ten-second time penalty as a result.
 With Antonelli pitting earlier, Russell took advantage of the hard tyres, closing the gap to Williams' Carlos Sainz Jr., and successfully overcut Sainz on lap 40 with a well-timed pit stop.

-Polesitter Max Verstappen (Red Bull) converted pole position to win his fourth race of the season, and marked consecutive race wins for the first time in the season.
+Polesitter Max Verstappen converted pole position to win his fourth race of the season, and marked consecutive race wins for the first time in the season.
 Russell finished in second, his seventh podium of the season.
 Sainz, who finished in third, scored his team's first podium since the rain-curtailed 2021 Belgian Grand Prix.
 Verstappen, who led the whole race, scored his sixth grand chelem of his Formula One career.
 Antonelli finished fourth, Liam Lawson finished in fifth place, scoring his best finish in his career, and his teammate Isack Hadjar managed to get tenth place, with Racing Bulls successfully gaining points five races in a row.
 Norris finished seventh, and Lewis Hamilton finished in eighth.